 This district’s name will be extremely familiar to any football fan since it’s home to the fabulous San Siro Stadium.
 This enormous cathedral to the beautiful game houses arch-rivals AC Milan and Inter Milan who play there on alternate weeks.

 If you get a chance, you should watch a game here.
 You won’t forget the passion and excitement of 75,000 Italian football fans roaring their team on.
-You can also explore Milano Congressi and Fieramilano.
+You can also explore the largest congress center in Europe Milano Congressi (MiCo) and Fieramilano.

 The District of San Siro is in a quiet, suburban part of Milan over on the city’s western side.
 It’s a good place to stay if you want to be somewhere a little more tranquil and relaxed than the city’s bustling heart.

 Despite being out of town, there are fantastic transport links into the city because of the sports stadium, so you are just a few minutes away from all of the sights.